 The General Plan designation is Central Business District and the zoning is CBD-P: Central Business District Pedestrian Retail Commercial Zone.
-The intent of the CBD-P zone is to create, maintain, and enhance areas of the Central Business District for ground-level, pedestrian-oriented, active storefront uses.
+The intent of the CBD-P zone is to create, maintain, and enhance areas of the Central Business District for ground-level, pedestrianoriented, active storefront uses.
 Upper story spaces are intended to be available for a wide range of office and residential activities.
-The redevelopment plan for the area reinforces the General Plan and designates the area as the Uptown Activity Area.
+The properties are within the Uptown Retail and Entertainment Activity Area (otherwise known as the Retail Center Project and Rehabilitation Area) within the Central District redevelopment project area.